Marek Jankulovski: UEFA Euro 2004

+2006 FIFA World Cup

-Following the end of the UEFA Euro tournament, Jankulovski helped the national side keep four consecutive clean sheets between 9 October 2004 and 5 February 2005.
-A month later on 30 March 2005, he scored his seventh goal for Czech Republic, in a 4–0 win against Andorra.
+After the UEFA Euro 2004, Jankulovski helped the national team keep four consecutive clean sheets between 9 October 2004 and 5 February 2005.
+One month later on 30 March 2005, he scored his seventh goal for the Czech Republic in a 4–0 victory against Andorra.
 Jankulovski then played against Norway in both legs of play–offs, as the national side won 2–0 to qualify for the FIFA World Cup.
 In May 2006, he was named in the Czech Republic squad for the 2006 FIFA World Cup.
-Jankulovski then helped the national team keep four consecutive clean sheets between 26 May 2006 and 12 June 2006, including scoring once against Saudi Arabia and then in the opening match of the group stage against the United States.
+Jankulovski then helped the national team keep four consecutive clean sheets between 26 May and 12 June 2006, including scoring once against Saudi Arabia and then in the opening match of the group stage against the United States.
 Jankulovski became the Czech Republic's first-choice left-back in the next two matches, as the team was eliminated in the group stage.

+UEFA Euro 2008

-Following the end of the World Cup, Jankulovski continued to be the Czech Republic's first-choice left-back throughout UEFA Euro 2008 qualifying.
-He then scored two goals in two matches between 8 September 2007 and 12 September 2007 against San Marino and Republic of Ireland.
-Czech Republic went on to qualify for the UEFA Euro 2008 after beating Germany on 17 October 2007.
+Following the end of 2006 World Cup, Jankulovski continued to be the Czech Republic's first-choice left-back throughout UEFA Euro 2008 qualifying.
+In September 2007 he scored in a 3–0 away win against San Marino.
+He scored the only goal of the game the same month against the Republic of Ireland, picking up a second yellow card in the competition and causing him to miss the following competitive game, against Germany in October.
+The Czech Republic went on beat Germany in their next competitive fixture on 17 October 2007, qualifying for UEFA Euro 2008 in the process.
 On 14 May 2008, it was announced that Jakulovski would be included in the Czech Republic squad for UEFA Euro 2008.
 He was the team's first-choice left-back throughout the tournament and played all three matches, as the Czech Republic were eliminated in the group stage.

+Late international career

-Having previously hinted about ending his international career after UEFA Euro 2008, Jakulovski had a change of heart on retirement.
+Having previously hinted about international retirement after UEFA Euro 2008, Jakulovski had a change of heart on retirement.
 He was called up to the national team on 11 August 2008.
-Jakulovski scored his twelfth goal for Czech Republic in a 2–2 draw against England nine days later on 20 August.
-He then continued to be the team's first-choice left-back for the next two years.
-Jakulovski scored his third goal for Czech Republic, in a 2–1 loss against Slovakia on 1 April 2009.
-However, the national team failed to qualify for FIFA World Cup and he announced his retirement from international football shortly after.
-He earned 77 caps for the Czech Republic, scoring 12 goals during a nine-year international career.
+Jankulovski scored a direct free kick for the Czech Republic in a 2–2 draw in a friendly against England seven days later on 18 August.
+He continued to be the team's first-choice left-back during the qualifying for the 2010 FIFA World Cup.
+Jankulovski scored for the Czech Republic in a 2–1 loss against Slovakia on 1 April 2009, with a shot which deflected off Slovak defender Martin Škrtel before going in the net.
+The national team failed to qualify for FIFA World Cup, finishing behind Slovakia and Slovenia in October 2009.
+Jankulovski announced his retirement from international football later the same month.

+Style of play

+Although he usually played on the left side of midfield, Jankulovski also played in defence.